-The proposed modulator was designed with fully differential switched capacitor circuits. z^{-1} block realization using a switched-capacitor delay cell [13] is shown in Fig. 9 in its single-ended form, but the actual implementation is in its fully differential form in the modulator.
-Gate-boosted NMOS switches and dummy switches are used at the input sampling parts to cancel the effect of charge injection and clock feedthrough, while the rest of the elements are CMOS switches. ck1 and ck2 are nonoverlapping clocks to minimize the charge injection caused by sampling switches.
+The proposed modulator was designed with fully differential switched capacitor circuits. $z^{-1}$ block in the modulator realized by using a switched-capacitor delay cell [13].
+Gate-boosted NMOS switches and dummy switches are used at the input sampling parts to cancel the effect of charge injection and clock feedthrough, while the rest of the elements are CMOS switches. ck1and ck2 are nonoverlapping clocks to minimize the charge injection caused by sampling switches.
 Latched comparators with input offset storage are used in the flash-type nine-level ADCs, where offset cancellation is applied to both the preamplifier and the latch.